k2datascience/ds-foundations/content/4-calculus.md

 ---

 ### <a name="section-a"></a>1.
 Full Review

-Multivariate differentiation is the cornerstone for many optimization functions. *If you have a preferred resource or textbook, feel free to use that.*

 If you have not reviewed Calculus in awhile, review the [Khan Academy section](https://www.khanacademy.org/math/calculus-home).
 You only need to cover "Limits and continuity", "Taking derivatives" and "Derivative applications".
 Integration is not necessary for our curriculum, but feel free to review it if you have time!
 [Paul's Online Math Notes](http://tutorial.math.lamar.edu/) are a highly regarded alternative.